Byadiso/savingamwa/README.md

 # PROJECT OVERVIEW

-**rentowacu**is a platform where people can create and/or search properties for sale or rent.
-It was built from using javascritpt, node, HTML , CSS.
+**savingamwa**is a ap to track your expenses and income, you can create and/or search your expenses or income.
+It was built from using javascript, node, HTML , and CSS.

--   The user interface link : https://byadiso.github.io/rentowacu/
+-   The user interface link : https://byadiso.github.io/savingamwa/
--   Live app is hosted on heroku : https://rentowacu.herokuapp.com
+-   Live app is hosted on heroku : https://savingamwa.herokuapp.com

 # FEATURES

 -   user can Sign in
 -   user can login
 -   user can view
--   user can view specific property
+-   user can view specific transaction
--   user can view user property
+-   user can view user expenses
--   user can delete his property
+-   user can delete user expenses
--   user can add property to the cart
+-   user can view user income
--   user can do simple payment
+-   user can delete his income
--   user can modify or mark his property as booked
+-   user can do his history
--   user can book and pay his apartment
+-   user can modify his input
+    t

 # DEMO